madisonisfan/mealplanner-RN-2022/README.md

 - React Navigation: Used for navigating through entire app.
 Used to create a bottom tab navigator, stacks, and navigators.
 - react-native-dropdown-picker: Wherever a drop down picker is needed, this package is used
 - @gorhom/bottom-sheet : Used to create bottom sheet modals.
 This was used in the recipe form to enter ingredients and directions
+- @rneui/base and @rneui/themed : Used many components from this Cross Platform React Native UI toolkit

 ## Installation and Usage